Breadcrumb

 -

-- Will your doctor be able to direct your care?
+- Will your doctor be able to direct your or your loved one's care?
 If not, find out how often the nursing home's medical director personally visits each resident.
+Will you be able to talk to the medical director if you have questions or concerns?
+Will the medical director meet with you and your family if needed?

 - Can you see the provincial licences for both the nursing home and the administrator?
 Many provinces require both to be licensed in the province where the nursing home is located.